Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 It’s very easy to export your keyword list from an Aperture Library and import it into a Lightroom Catalog.
 I’d go so far as to say it works perfectly, including any nesting you created in Aperture.
 The important thing to remember is to import your keyword list into Lightroom before you import any photos.

-The reason is because the mere act of importing a photo will bring along the associated keywords.
-The problem is they will all reside at the top level of the keyword list if you haven't previously established a keyword hierarchy.
+The reason is that the mere act of importing a photo will bring along the associated keywords.
+The problem is they will all reside at the top level of the keyword list if you haven’t previously established a keyword hierarchy.
 When Lightroom imports a photo and detects a keyword, it checks the keyword list.
 If the keyword exists in the list, it makes an association.
-If it doesn't, it adds the keyword to the list at the top level.
+If it doesn’t, it adds the keyword to the list at the top level.